 Tea became her focus again in 2006 when she began leading quality, development, and education for an American specialty tea retailer with locations worldwide.
 After gaining 20 years of experience, Naoko brought her dream to life and opened Key to Teas.

 Reaching the Tea Community

-Key to Teas launched its online business in 2020, in the heart of the COVID-19 pandemic.
+Key to Teas launched its online business in 2020, during the height of the pandemic.
 Thanks to Naoko’s experience and connections in the industry, her start-up has had good results.
 She analyzes conversion metrics to help her understand her customers’ purchasing patterns throughout the holidays and post-holiday slowdown.
 Now that they are a year in, the next big focus is marketing.

 Marketing directly to potential customers using social media was the key during the pandemic.
 While tea may not be an ideal product to market on social media, they are finding ways to reach the tea-lover community beyond their home base in Seattle, Wa.
 Their e-commerce efforts and social media engagement enabled them to quickly fulfill orders from across the country.